Our weekly round up of this week's biggest new tours, shows and events.

 Fans are asked to donate through JustGiving, however you can also watch the event without making a donation above.

 On Thursday 14 May 2020, Comedy Without Borders welcomed performances from ten comedians from across the globe.
 Hosted live by South Africa’s Schalk Bezuidenhout, the event saw a very special guest appearance from veteran comedian Eddie Izzard – performing an extract from Charles Dickens’ Great Expectations which forms part of Izzard’s live theatre show.

 The line up was completed by Anuvab Pal (India), Ari Eldjarn (Iceland), Brodi Snook (Australia), Conrad Koch (South Africa), Dave Hill (USA), Francesco De Carlo (Italy), Igor Meerson (Russia), Luca Capani (Italy), and Sam Morrison (USA).
 Comedy Without Borders raised funds for Médecins Sans Frontières, who provide medical care in conflict zones, natural disasters and epidemics across the globe.

-Star of stage, screen and smokey comedy bars, Jason Manford’s acclaimed show Muddle Class will be aired on BBC One at 22:45 on Friday 12 June 2020.
+Star of stage, screen and smokey comedy bars, Jason Manford’s acclaimed show Muddle Class is available to view on BBC iPlayer.
 The show delves into the very British class system, from eating olives to Jeremy Kyle, and from being questioned over his decision not to send his kids of private school to getting stuck on a water slide.